 Fast forward to today and a majority of businesses have still ignored or downplayed the importance of email security because its overly cumbersome to scale and manage.
 Therefore, companies today are still using PGP, which is why it’s no surprise that roughly 35% of security professionals feel equipped to defend against email based attacks.

 Regardless of whether or not eFail was a concern at your organization, the vulnerability demonstrates that individuals utilizing basic encryption, or solutions built on these standards, are still at risk.

 We have now made a way to secure the files you share through email.
 Specific to eFail, VERA stores individual encryption keys separately, which makes a Vera-secured file nearly impossible to decrypt.

 Must be magic, right?
 Here’s how it works:

-- Each Vera secured file or email communication is encrypted with a unique key that is secured within the Vera Cloud Platform.
+- Each VERA secured file is encrypted with a unique key that is secured within the VERA Cloud Platform.

 - These keys are transmitted securely via TLS/SSL to the clients which form a trusted key space on the end user’s device.